Menu

 Income Taxes

 That said, if those gifts bring in income, that income will trigger income tax.
-It’s unlikely for that to be significant for a £3,000 gift.
+It’s unlikely that that would be significant for a £3,000 gift.
 Still, for much larger gifts, any income they generate, including interest in a savings account, will constitute income and be taxed at your income rate.

 A gift you receive will not trigger an inheritance and income tax; the gift itself triggers inheritance tax, while the income it generates triggers income tax.